 Current research projects

+Selected projects and publications are featured below and do not represent a comprehensive list of all lab activities.
 To view a full list of publications, visit our Google Scholar.

-Promoting Intensive Transitions for Children and Youth with Medical Complexity from Pediatric to Adult Care
+Promoting Intensive Transitions for Children and Youth with Medical Complexity from Pediatric to Adult Care (PITCare)

 Medical advances have allowed many more Children and youth with medical complexity (CMC) to survive well into adulthood.
 However, this has not been matched with increases in availability of supports as they transition into the adult care system.
 The study aim of PITCare is to assess whether intensive transition support led by an advance practice nurse during transition to adult care for 2 years will improve continuity of care, compared to usual care in CMC.
 The youth will be randomized to either receive intensive transition support until approximately age 19.5 or usual care until age 18.
 Other outcomes related to the youth/family experience, health outcomes and the value of the intervention are being assessed quantitatively and qualitatively.